8th May, 2024

 The second criteria, and possibly the more common of the two under the latest version of the regulations, is 500 person days.

-While 500 sounds like a bigger number, and you might think it would only apply on bigger projects, the 500 person day threshold can apply even for projects under the 30 working day threshold.
+While 500 sounds like a bigger number, and you might think it would only apply to bigger projects, the 500-person-day threshold can apply even to projects under the 30 working-day threshold.

 Too much math?
 Use our free CDM notification calculator to find out if your construction project is notifiable!